apache/incubator-kie-kogito-examples/jbpm-polyglot-example/README.md

 ![Applicant form](img/applicantform.png)

 Here enter in some random first and last name.
-For age, the business rules are simple: if the applicant is over 18 the application is accepted, otherwise the applicant is not accepted.
+For age, the processing rules are simple: if the applicant is over 18 the application is accepted, otherwise the applicant is not accepted.

 Here you can see some outcomes given valid and invalid ages for an applicant: